patelraxesh/SnellHack/README.md

 # SnellHack @ Northeastern University, Boston (31st March 2017)
 http://www.hackathon.com/event/hardware-hackathon--club-snell-edition-32834336384

-## Checking an open spot in Northeastern Universities Snell Library using Amazon Alexa.
+## Checking an Open Spot in Northeastern Universities Snell Library using Amazon Alexa (by saying "Alexa ask spotfinder for a spot") and SMS(Text on a number to get open spots in library).

 Hardware Components Used: